UCF vs. Tulane NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- This contest's total is 7.8 points under the 66.8 these two squads combine to give up per game in 2021.

+- The Knights and their opponents have scored an average of 61.7 points per game in 2021, 2.7 more than Saturday's total.

-- The 64.4 PPG average total in Green Wave games this season is 4.9 points more than this game's over/under.
+- The 59-point over/under for this game is 5.4 points below the 64.4 points per game average total in Green Wave games this season.

 UCF Stats and Trends

+- UCF has three wins against the spread in eight games this year.

-- The Knights have covered the spread once this season when favored by 13 points or more (in two chances).
+- This season, the Knights have one against the spread win in two games as a favorite of 12.5 points or more.

-- UCF's games this year have eclipsed the over/under five times in eight opportunities (62.5%).
+- UCF's games this year have gone over the total in five out of eight opportunities (62.5%).

-- UCF is 2-0 against the spread and 2-0 overall this season when the team records more than 40.9 points.
+- When UCF puts up more than 40.9 points, it is 2-0 against the spread and 2-0 overall.

-- When UCF totals more than 476 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that UCF piles up more than 476 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year, the Knights have turned the ball over 12 times, four more than the Green Wave's takeaways (8).
+- The Knights have turned the ball over four more times (12 total) than the Green Wave have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for UCF at SISportsbook.